Dig below the surface of any geriatrician and you’ll most likely find an abiding love for their grandparents. Nathan Stall is no exception.

 To combat his frustration at times, he says it helped to step back and remember that he was simply there to inform.

 “At the end of the day, we have to function within the system that we are working in,” says Stall.
 “I think it made me realize doctors and scientists are generally quite apolitical, but it forced us to (…) understand the mechanics of government and policy in a way that we normally wouldn’t have to.”

-To have a greater voice “within the system,” Stall resigned from the Science Advisory Table in August to run for office.
+To have a greater voice “within the system,” Stall resigned from the Science Advisory Table in August – he had begun to run for office.
 He is the Ontario Liberal Party candidate in the Toronto-St Paul’s riding for the 2022 provincial election.